-With "Galentine's Day" coming up, celebrating friendship and sisterhood is now more important than ever!
+"Galentine's Day" is here and celebrating friendship and sisterhood is now more important than ever!

 The holiday, designed to shine light on some of the most trusted and true friendships in your life, inspired us to reflect on the most prominent female bonds in Hollywood.